WillSams/Conan-the-Caveman-Linux/README.md

 Example project from ['SDL Game Development'][2] by Shaun Mitchell.
 The book explains everything from a Windows user perspective.
 Here are instructions to get everything working under Ubuntu:

 ### Download & compile the latest version SDL2
 Including image, ttf, and mixer extensions.
-Please see my [gist explaining how to build said extensions][1].
+Please see my [script to build said extensions][1].

 ### Install support libraries for Conan the Caveman
     sudo apt-get install libtinyxml-dev